uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-development-2.md

 # 5. Workshop Development, Part 2

-You have 25 minutes to work either alone or in a group to create an actual workshop on how to prepare the Best Recipe Ever.
+You have 25 minutes to work either alone or in a group to create an actual module on how to prepare the Best Recipe Ever.

 Here are the steps.